hpc/charliecloud/doc/ch-image_desc.rst

     Parse :code:`IMAGE_REF`, print a parse report, and exit successfully without talking to the internet or touching the storage directory.

-This script tries to target the appropriate architecture when pulling.
-For example, when pulling the image tagged :code:`centos:7`, first check for the existence of a fat manifest.
-If found, check for the architecture matching the host.
-If a match is found, pull it; otherwise proceed as if the fat manifest does not exist.
-If a fat manifest does not exist, pull the image without trying to guess the appropriate architecture.
+This script tries to guess the appropriate architecture when pulling images via short-name.
+For example, when pulling :code:`centos:7`, check for the variant that matches the host architecture.
+If a match is found, pull it;
+otherwise proceed to download :code:`centos:7` as is.

 This script does a fair amount of validation and fixing of the layer tarballs before flattening in order to support unprivileged use despite image problems